Mahitha06/Two-stage-OTA/README.md

 *To design a two-stage operational transconductance amplifier (OTA) in TSMC180nm CMOS technology.
 *Ensure a minimum DC gain of 40 dB.
 *Use the OTA in a non-inverting amplifier configuration with closed-loop gain = 2.
+## Technologies & Tools used:
+*LTspice for circuit simulation
+*and calculations for transistor sizing and biasing *MOSFET small-signal analysis